-All credit hours taken at CCD (as well as transfer credit hours from other institutions) are counted towards the determination of your SAP status, even if you were not receiving financial aid at the time the credits were attempted or if you had credits removed as a result of an approved Extenuating Circumstance Appeal.
+All credit hours taken at CCD (as well as transfer credit hours from other institutions) are counted towards the determination of your SAP status, even if you were not receiving financial aid at the time the credits were attempted or if you had credits changed to administrative withdrawals.

 SAP is reviewed at the end of every semester.
 If you are applying for financial aid, you must meet the SAP requirements even if you have not received financial aid in the past.